The Snowman Trek

 Selection of dry bags (to keep trek bag contents dry)

-4 or 5 season sleeping bag*
+4 or 5 season sleeping bag (comfort rated to -15C)*

 Basic First Aid Kit including: A broad spectrum antibiotic, antiseptic cream, throat lozenges, diarrhoea treatment (Imodium), altitude (Diamox), painkillers, plasters and blister treatment, and re-hydration salts (Dioralite).
 Glucose tablets and multi-vitamin tablets are also a good idea.